 Halina (Litman) Yasharoff Peabody was born on December 12, 1932 to a liberal Jewish family in Krakow, Poland.
 Her father, Izak Litman, was a dentist and her mother, Olga Schreiber, was a champion swimmer.

-When the Soviet Union invaded Poland in fall 1939 after a non-aggression pact was signed with Germany giving the Soviets a piece of Eastern Poland, Halina’s hometown of Zaleszczyki (today, Zaleshchitskiy, Ternopil’ Oblast, Ukraine) came under came under Soviet occupation.
+When the Soviet Union invaded Poland in fall 1939 after a non-aggression pact was signed with Germany giving the Soviets a piece of Eastern Poland, Halina’s hometown of Zaleszczyki (today, Zaleshchitskiy, Ternopil’ Oblast, Ukraine) came under Soviet occupation.
 Fearing conscription into the Soviet army, Izak crossed the open border into Romania.
 When he tried to return to his family, Soviet officials detained him, accusing him of espionage.
 Izak was sentenced to 20 years hard labor and deported to Siberia.
 In 1941, Germany occupied all of Poland.
 The family lost all contact with Izak while under German occupation.

 Halina was nine years old when the Nazis carried out their first Aktion against Jewish civilians in her town.
 Under the guise of needing to bind young trees with burlap for the winter, the Nazis took a group of Jews into the forest outside the town.
 Upon arrival, they were ordered to strip down and were executed by firing squad.
 One young man was able to escape after a bullet missed his heart, only wounding him.
 He was able to dig himself out of the pit and return to town to report on what happened.
 The Jewish community, including Halina’s mother, scrambled to find hiding places, realizing what the future might hold.